nikouu/Extract-Pokemon-Crystal-palette/README.md

 ## Data gathering

 The data is gathered via the .NET code in the src folder.
 A quick and dirty piece of code that analyses the pokecrystal folders looking for colour references and ultimately turns the results into JSON.
+The following outputs are:

+1. [AllColours.json](/AllColours.json) is the JSON output of each colour and associated location
+2. [CrystalPalette](/img//CrystalPalette.png) a visual, simple view of all 1599 colours

 ## Here's the palette!